Stories for Keeping Strong - Bangarra Rekindling

 I'm just having a difficult time trying to figure out who my mob is, who's my clan, and all that.
 It's a bit difficult but I know I'm going to find it.
 I know that I'm going to meet up with somewhere with people from whoever my clan is one day.
 I'm still searching and discovering more and more.
 I'm gonna say dancing's my life now.
 My culture's my life.

-There are times when I do experience sort of a gray area, where I've just like zoned out and dropped out of a routine and dancing does help.
+There are times when I do experience sort of a grey area, where I've just like zoned out and dropped out of a routine and dancing does help.
 I do see a counsellor and it helps heaps.
 Yeah I do have a mental health plan and it's based on that strong community based thing.
 I've got a cool family, hang out with friends.
 If I haven't got that strong community sense, I'm just really lost and I don't know where I'm at.
 And it's made me strong in the fact that I do reach out into this sort of traditional custom, where is I reach out to friends and try to find the sense of community.

 Your session is about to expire.
 You have 2 minutes left before being logged out.
 Please select 'ok' to extend your session and prevent losing any content you are working on from being lost.